 I wish to start out by extending my sincerest condolences for your loss.
 Losing someone close to you is never easy and I am deeply sorry.
-When thinking about what to do with funeral flowers, why not preserve them?
-This can help to honor your loved one’s memory in a beautiful way.
+As a special tribute, have you considered many different ways of preserving funeral flowers?
+These ideas can help to honor your loved one’s memory in a beautiful way.

 Some of the most popular funeral flowers may include lilies, roses, daisies, irises, tulips, carnations, daffodils, gladioli, chrysanthemums, orchids, and hydrangeas, among others.